By default, AlertOps will include email integration attachments from inbound email alerts for certain types, such as documents and audio files.

 AlertOps will add the specified user or group as recipients.

 The Recipient User must match an AlertOps username.

 The Recipient Group must match an AlertOps Group name.

 Use the Source URL field to map to the alert source.

 The source URL can be found on the Alert Detail screen.

 You can use filters route alerts to different users or groups.

 For example, if you wanted to route incoming alerts to different teams, create an Inbound Email Integration for each team, and assign a different Recipient Group in each Integration.
 Configure each Integration to use the same mailbox.
 Next, add a unique filter to each Integration.

-In this example, a body filter is used on one Email Integration to filter based on the keyword ‘Application’ appearing anywhere in the body.
+In this example, a subject filter is used on one Email Integration to filter based on the keyword ‘Application’ appearing anywhere in the subject.

 Always Open a New Incident for Each Email Alert